Dunning-Kruger Effect

 1. Understanding Metacognition

-Metacognition involves understanding our own thinking processes, such as how we organize and store information, monitor our comprehension, and regulate our cognitive strategies.
+Metacognition involves understanding our own thinking processes, such as how we organise and store information, monitor our comprehension, and regulate our cognitive strategies.
 By exploring these abilities, we gain insights into our own learning styles and can make adjustments to improve our overall learning experience.

 2. Developing Metacognitive Skills